 Almond Trees - types of nut trees

 Intensive growing techniques have been utilized by Almond growers the past 50 years.
 The problem isn’t maximized production per acre, its lack of water, particularly in California and Western Australia where thousands of acres have been lost to drought and water shortages.
 Intensive Almond production requires an inordinate amount of water.
 At least half of all Almond producers haven left the market.
-Tree Plantation has developed an intensive farming technique that grows more Almonds using less water.
+Tree Plantation has developed an intensive farming technique that grows more Almonds with less water.
 All types of Almond trees are suitable for this water saving growing system including California almonds, Spanish almonds and Nonpaeil almonds..

 The same water saving technology can be used to grow Almonds in a backyard setting.